laravel/docs/routing.md

 <a name="csrf-introduction"></a>
 ### Introduction

 Laravel makes it easy to protect your application from [cross-site request forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF) attacks.
-Cross-site request forgeries are a type of malicious exploit whereby unauthorized commands are performed on behalf of an authenticated user.
+Cross-site request forgeries are a type of malicious exploit whereby unauthorized commands are performed on behalf of another user.

 Laravel automatically generates a CSRF "token" for each active user session managed by the application.
-This token is used to verify that the authenticated user is the one actually making the requests to the application.
+This token is used to verify that the intended user is the one actually making the requests to the application.

 Anytime you define a HTML form in your application, you should include a hidden CSRF token field in the form so that the CSRF protection middleware will be able to validate the request.
 To generate a hidden input field `_token` containing the CSRF token, you may use the `csrf_field` helper function: